When do you need a Tire Rotation?

 Uneven wear and tear

-The entire purpose of a tire rotation is to help your tires wear and tear evenly.
-If they’re doing so unevenly - say, the right tires are wearing out far faster than the left ones, or the front tires look much different than the rear ones - that’s a sure sign that it’s time to get those things rotated.
+The entire purpose of a rotation is to help the tread of your tires wear and tear evenly.
+If they’re doing so unevenly - say, the right tires are wearing out far faster than the left ones, or the front tires look much different than the rear ones - that’s a sure sign that it’s time to rotate those things.

 Car is pulling

 No, you’re not going crazy.
 If your tires are due for a rotation, it might feel like your car is pulling to the left or to the right all the time.
 In all likelihood, your car is actually doing that.
 And a likely culprit are your tires that are in dire need of being rotated.